pear tree farm ryeland studRyeland Sheep Stud

 Once a popular terminal sire of prime lambs, the naturally hornless Ryeland was used in the development of the Poll Dorset to introduce the polled (hornless) gene.

-At Pear Tree Farm the aim of the breeding program is to produce true to type Ryeland sheep with good constitution and excellent temperament.
+At Peartree the aim of the breeding program is to produce true to type Ryeland sheep with good constitution and excellent temperament.
 We keep only a small number of ewes which allows us to give individual attention to our sheep and to enjoy their delightful personalities.

-Regular faecal tests are conducted to reduce unnecessary use of chemicals and to date worm counts have been very low and drenching has not been necessary.
+Regular faecal tests are conducted to reduce unnecessary use of chemicals.

-Pear Tree Farm is a registered stud with Australian Stud Sheep Breeders' Association and a member of Heritage Sheep Australia.
+Pear Tree is a registered stud with the Australian Stud Sheep Breeders' Association.
 The Stud is Brucellosis Accredited and since 2005 all lambs have been vaccinated against OJD.